 Nearby, in darkened side galleries, hang 14th Century Japanese men-yoroi or men-gu, facial armour of darkened iron, beautiful enough for a stage.
-I’ve modeled Hallowe’en jack-o-lanterns after these.
+I’ve carved Hallowe’en jack-o’-lanterns after these.

-Museums in the countries from which these artifacts come may have collections with greater depth, but these impress with, as I mentioned, their excellent condition and artful staging.
+Museums in the countries from which these artifacts come may have collections with greater depth, but these impress with their excellent condition and artful staging.
 And size.

 Further, the armour galleries are not crowded and may be in fact be peaceful rooms, somewhat antithetical to the purpose of their contents.
 This is good to know, because The Met receives around 6,000,000 visits each year.
 Crowds can become insufferable.